jquery/learn.jquery.com/page/using-jquery-core/selecting-elements.md

 }
 ```

 This won't work.
-When a selection is made using `$()`, an object is always returned, and objects always evaluate to true.
-Even if the selection doesn't contain any elements, the code inside the if statement will still run.
+When a selection is made using `$()`, an object is always returned, and objects always evaluate to `true`.
+Even if the selection doesn't contain any elements, the code inside the `if` statement will still run.

-The best way to determine if there are any elements is to test the selection's length property, which tells you how many elements were selected.
-If the answer is 0, the length property will evaluate to false when used as a boolean value:
+The best way to determine if there are any elements is to test the selection's `.length` property, which tells you how many elements were selected.
+If the answer is 0, the `.length` property will evaluate to `false` when used as a boolean value:

 ```
 // Testing whether a selection contains elements.